-Slap an ergonomic design on any regular tool, and it becomes easier and less straining to use.
+Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 The best ergonomic crochet hooks keep you crocheting for longer!